Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 # Credits & Acknowledgements
 ## Credits
+- Nishant Kumar for feedback on site layout, structure and styling.
+- Mentions from the SLACK community
 ### Image overlays:
 - Ivan Samkov & CottonBro @[Pexels.com](https://www.pexels.com/) - for the page overlay images
-- Nishant Kumar for feedback on site layout, structure and styling.

 ## Acknowledgements
 - The code base for the project including page structures and functionality was take from the Boutique Ado project.
 I took on this project idea based on the intention of furthering my knowledge of backend and front end programming.
 - I found the processes, installation of frameworks to be quite challenging at times as the complexity was quite overwhelming but as I have already stated this site was developed for educational purposes